wanyuac/PAMmaker/README.md

 This repository consists of Python and R scripts that produce an allelic presence-absence matrix (PAM) from [SRST2](https://github.com/katholt/srst2)-compatible outputs.
 Specifically, assuming _m_ alleles are identified in _n_ samples (strains or isolates), the allelic PAM _**A** = (a<sub>ij</sub>)_ is an n-by-m binary matrix, where _a<sub>ij</sub> = 1_ when the _j_-th allele is present in the _i_-th sample, and _a<sub>ij</sub> = 0_ otherwise.

-PAMmaker is a helper tool of R package [GeneMates](https://github.com/wanyuac/GeneMates) for creating mandatory inputs of functions `lmm` and `findPhysLink`.
+PAMmaker is a helper tool of R package [GeneMates](https://github.com/wanyuac/GeneMates) for creating mandatory inputs of main functions `findPhysLink` and `lmm`.
 Moreover, it offers two pipelines for evaluating quality of SRST2's allele calls:

 * Reliability assessment, which uses allele-call scores to determine whether an allele call is reliable;
 * Unicity assessment, which summarises minor-allele frequencies (MAFs) of each allele call across samples to show whether it has homologous alleles in some samples.